-They are best known for their resistance to alcohol, unhealthy diets, and promiscuous sexual habits.
+They are best known for their resistance to alcohol, unhealthy diets, and open communities.
 Several Sentients have described the foxen lifestyle as a “constant party,” though most foxens would disagree; arguing that they work hard and simply enjoy their relaxation hours more vigorously than others.

 The foxen people are the shortest of the Sentient races and have a very stocky build.
 They have fluffy tails and sensitive ears, but unlike the Eala races, they do not have extra body hair.

-Foxen people are naturally very short, the shortest of the Sentient races, with their record-holding pureblood heights being only as tall as the average anvora.
+Foxen people are naturally very short, the shortest of the Sentient races, with their record-holding natural height being only 5’5″ by Ka’harja Nigelle; who was believed to have had magical influences contribute to his unsual height.

 Though they are compared to the wolven people, they have less body hair than any of the Eala races.
 This is not to say they don’t share any similarities: like the Eala races, they have animal-like tails and ears.